Sunday, April 29, 2012

 A quick jaunt over to M3 to see how the pointing was going (about the same), and it was time to tear down the gear.
 We were on the way, looked like, to being socked in.
 Was I a little nervous packing up?
 A little.
 The worklights on my jump start battery packs illuminated me very well for anybody or anything who might be watching.
 Did I throw the gear into the vehicle like I did the last time this happened?
 No. I was still more mad at than afraid of my time-honored crew of weirdos.
 Did I at least “expedite” loading?
 Well, maybe.

-Back home at Chaos Manor South, I took a quick peek at the evening’s single DVD, It looked just wonderful; the Xtreme impresses me more and more every time I use it.
+Back home at Chaos Manor South, I took a quick peek at the evening’s images.
+They looked just wonderful; the Xtreme impresses me more and more every time I use it.
 After that, I sat halfway watching the cable and thinking about the night’s run.

 Did I do any ruminating about maleficent humanoid aliens from the stars?
 Nope.
 Other than the ironic observation that I’d felt perfectly safe unpacking the truck in our driveway after midnight.
 The neighborhood has had the occasional muggings and even shootings over the years, but those mundane threats just don’t faze me like those big, hairy, sulfur-smelling galumphs from who-knows-where that inhabit my imagination do.